 Governmental funds - Most of the State's basic services are reported in the governmental funds, which focus on how cash and other financial assets that can readily be converted to cash flow in and out (i.e., inflows and outflows of spendable resources) and the balances left at year-end that are available for spending (i.e., balances of spendable resources).
-Consequently, the governmental fund financial statements provide a detailed short-term view that helps users determine whether there are more or fewer financial resources that can be spent in the near future to finance the State's programs.
-The State prepares the governmental fund financial statements using the modified accrual basis of accounting and a current financial resources measurement focus.
-Because this information does not encompass the additional long-term focus of the government-wide statements, a reconciliation schedule, which follows each of the governmental fund financial statements, explains the relationships (or differences) between them.
-Information is presented separately in the governmental fund financial statements for the General Fund, the Highway Fund, and the Highway Trust Fund, all of which are considered to be major funds.
+Consequently, the governmental fund financial statements provide a detailed short-term view that helps users determine whether there are more or fewer financial statements using the modified accrual basis of accounting and a current financial resources measurement focus.
+Because this information does not encompass the additional long-term focus of the government-wide statements, a reconciliation schedule, which follows each of the governmental fund financial statements for the General Fund, the Highway Fund, and the Highway Trust Fund, all of which are considered to be major funds.
 Data for all other governmental funds are combined into a single aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.